-- You can start with a relatively simple monitoring and measurement process, then build on it as you gain experience with your EMS.
-Its better to measure less items consistently, than to measure many items inconsistently.
+- You can start with relatively simple monitoring and measurement process, then build on it as you gain experience with your EMS.
+It is better to measure fewer items consistently than to measure many items inconsistently.

 - Progress on meeting objectives: You should measure progress on achieving objectives and targets on a regular basis and communicate the results of such measurement to top management.
 To measure progress in meeting objectives, select appropriate measurements of the key characteristics which apply to that objective.

 - Selecting performance indicators: Performance indicators can help you to understand how well your EMS is working overall.
 Start by identifying a few performance indicators that are:

 - relevant to what your organization is trying to achieve (i.e., its objectives)

 Data collected on performance indicators can be quite helpful during management reviews.
 So, select indicators that will provide top management with the information it needs to make decisions about the EMS.
 Make sure you can commit the necessary resources to track performance information over time.
 It is OK to start small and build over time as you gain experience in evaluating your performance.
 Keep in mind that no single measurement will tell your organization how it is doing in the environmental area.

 - Communicating performance: People respond best to information that is meaningful to “their world.”
 Putting environmental information in a form that is relevant to their function increases the likelihood they will act on the information.
 Be sure to link your measurement program with your communications program and other elements of the EMS.

 - Assessing regulatory compliance: Determining your compliance status on a regular basis is very important.
 You should have a process to systematically identify, correct, and prevent violations.
 Performance of the compliance management program should be considered during the EMS management review Elements of Compliance Management Program are: